coldclimate/theapproachablegeek.co.uk/content/livestream.md

 ---
 title: Livestream
 ---

+Time chance!
+It's likely to kick off at 20:00 now

 The live stream will be listed below.
 Refresh this page if there's nothing lists.

 In the event of technical problems, I'll do my best to share video and pictures.